BerenLuthien/HiddenMarkovModel_TurboCoding/README.md

 # TurboCoding & Hidden Markov Model(HMM)
 This is about Hidden Markov Model, Forward algorithm and Turbo decoder.

 Turbo decoding is a belief propogation algorithm.
 The Turbo decoder consists of two MAP decoders.
-One decoder makes use of the output of the other deocoder's output as aprior information (which is requested in the forward algorithm).
+One decoder makes use of the output of the other deocoder's output as aprior information.
 Then the two decoders propogate information in a "turbo" way, and eventually output a robust decoding result.

 ![](pics/Turbo.jpeg)